calicoday/ruby-tree-sitter-ffi/Readme.md

 installed, then gems that use it can be installed without further compiling.
 Some advantages of using `FFI` rather than handcoding C extensions:
 - a C compiler (and so root access on some systems) is only necessary for installing the `FFI` gem itself.
 - because we're instructing `FFI` to create the necessary objects and methods, rather than coding them directly, it is convenient to add other processing, such as generating tests or notes.
-- `FFI` takes care of much of the type and memory handling necessary at the C-Ruby boundary.
+- `FFI` takes care of much of the type and memory handling necessary at the Ruby-C boundary.
-- `FFI` supports a number of Ruby implementations beside (MRI) Ruby, including some non-C ones, like JRuby and TruffleRuby and the client Ruby code works on all without changes.
+- `FFI` supports a number of Ruby implementations beside (MRI) CRuby, including some non-C ones, like JRuby and TruffleRuby and the client Ruby code works on all without changes.
 - for a Ruby implementation that is not supported, such as mruby, `FFI` calls provide a succinct description of what the bindings C extensions are expected to be.

 The main (slight) disadvantage is the `FFI` gem gives access to a native library, specifically, not just loose compiled C object code, and you need the path to the installed lib.